"

 Introduction

-Gene editing is a group of technologies that give a scientist the ability to alter an organisms existing genome.
-This type of technology exhibits a rather revolutionary way of manipulating genes that can have a wide variety of clinical and therapeutic applications.
-CRISPR technology stands for a Clustered Regularly Interspaced Short Palindromic Repeats and it was originally discovered through studying adaptive immune responses in bacterial models.
-CRISPR is a type of genome editing naturally occurring in these types of bacteria.
+Gene editing is a group of technologies that give a scientist the ability to alter an organism’s existing genome.
+This revolutionary approach allows for precise manipulation of genes and holds immense clinical and therapeutic potential.
+One of the most prominent technologies in gene editing is CRISPR, which stands for a Clustered Regularly Interspaced Short Palindromic Repeats.
+Originally discovered through studies of adaptive immune responses in bacterial models, CRISPR is a type of genome editing naturally occurring in these types of bacteria.
 Today, scientists are utilizing this template to modify and edit strands of DNA in living organisms.
-This means that CRISPR technology is a type of gene editing, a revolutionary way of manipulating genes that can have a wide variety of clinical and therapeutic applications.
-Some examples of applications include treatments for blindness and certain cancers, and could even be used to create rapid disease testing like for Covid-19 (Science & Tech Spotlight: CRISPR Gene Editing, 2020).
+CRISPR represents a revolutionary advancement in gene editing, with applications that include treating a wide variety of clinical and therapeutic applications, such as blindness, cancer, and even the rapid development of disease testing like for Covid-19 (Science & Tech Spotlight: CRISPR Gene Editing, 2020).

 Connection To STS

-Gene editing technology has a very notable connection to STS alongside its potential of treating a wide variety of diseases and drastically improving patient outcomes.
+Gene editing technology, while scientifically groundbreaking, is also deeply connected and tied to Science, Technology, and Society (STS) studies due to its overarching societal implication.
 Gene editing enables precise modifications of genetic material, but also raises significant societal and ethical considerations.
 CRISPR-cas9 houses potential to revolutionize medicine, agriculture, and biotechnology, offering solutions to genetic disorders and enhancing crop resilience.
 However, these benefits come with challenges, like unintended genetic mutations and ethical dilemmas surrounding germline editing (Janik et. al 2020).
-Recent use of CRISPR in human embryos has sparked both optimism for medical advancements and ethical debates about germline modifications and their long-term societal impacts.
-Especially when using gene editing technology on humans, there is a need for robust regulation and ethical guidelines to navigate the consequences that may come with altering the human genome. gene editing technologies like CRISPR are not just scientific tools but also social constructs that reflect and shape societal values and norms.
+For example, while it enables the treatment of genetic disorders and enhances crop resilience, it also raises concerns about unintended mutations and germline modifications along with their long-term societal impacts.
+These concerns have intensified with recent uses of CRISPR in human embryos, sparking debates about the long-term consequences of editing the human genome.
+There is a need for robust regulation and ethical guidelines to navigate the consequences that may come with this.
+Gene editing technologies, like CRISPR, are not just scientific tools–they reflect and shape societal norms, values and power structures.
 The development and application of these technologies are influenced by cultural, political, and economic factors, which in turn affect public perception and policy-making.
 Socially, the technology could exacerbate existing inequalities if access to gene editing is limited to those with significant resources.
-This could lead to a scenario where only the wealthy can afford genetic enhancements, potentially creating a new class of genetically privileged individuals (Sargent et al., 2017).
+Access to CRISPR might grow into a societal justice issue if only the wealthy can afford genetic enhancements, potentially creating a new class of genetically privileged individuals (Sargent et al., 2017).
 CRISPR-cas9 and other gene editing technologies have the potential to revolutionize disease therapy and drastically improve patient outcomes, but many ethical considerations must be taken in order to ensure safety and efficacy.
+Therefore, public policy, ethics, and regulatory frameworks must evolve alongside these technologies to ensure equitable and safe implementation.

 Understanding CRISPR Technology

 In 1987, CRISPR Technology was discovered in the immune system of archaeal genomes as a form of natural adaptation to defending microbes from bacteriophage infection (Ishino 2018).
-Another repeat genomic sequence was discovered in Haloferax mediterranei in 1993.
-Studies in the 2000s concluded that the CRISPR-Cas (CRISPR-associated) system gave immunity against bacteriophages through spacer sequence observations.
+By 1993, further repeats were found in Haloferax mediterranei, and later research in the 2000s confirmed that the CRISPR-Cas (CRISPR-associated) system provides immunity against bacteriophages through spacer sequence observations.
 It is believed that CRISPR models applied to humans and other organisms can be used to target viral infections.

-At the core of CRISPR technology lies the CRISPR-Cas9 system, which is the tool derived from a bacterial immune system.
-The system contains the Cas-9 enzyme and a strand of guide-RNA, more commonly known as gRNA.
+At the heart of this system lies CRISPR-Cas9, which functions through interaction between the Cas9 enzyme and a strand of guide RNA (gRNA).
 The molecular guide, gRNA, directs the Cas-9 enzyme towards the target molecular strand of DNA.
 Once at the target location on the DNA strand, the enzyme essentially acts as a pair of molecular scissors and cuts the desired strand.
-This allows scientists and researchers to effectively delete, insert, or modify a specific strand of DNA, virtually acting as a natural DNA editing tool.
+This precise targeting allows scientists and researchers to effectively delete, insert, or modify a specific strand of DNA, virtually acting as a natural DNA editing tool.

 Applications in Disease Therapy

-CRISPR has the potential to treat a wide range of diseases, from rare genetic conditions to more common ailments like cancer and cardiovascular diseases.
+CRISPR offers the transformative potential to treat a wide range of diseases, from rare genetic conditions to infectious diseases and cancer.
 Utilizing the defense mechanism of observed bacterial immune systems, CRISPR can create new pathways of engineered microorganisms for disease therapy.
 It allows for permanent modification of a genomic target sequence that could potentially repair DNA damage (Rodriguez-Rodriguez 2019).
 The creation of such can be manipulated to induce certain responses in programmed mutation.
 CRISPR can have applications in metabolic engineering, disease therapy, agriculture, and biomedical sciences.
 With the recent Covid-19 outbreak, CRISPR can be applied to Covid testing and treatment.
 Much of CRISPR’s popularity comes from its high effectiveness and success rates.
 It is a form of genome editing that does not cause lethality to any organism.

 In humans, gene editing technologies, allow for precise modifications to DNA, which can be used to correct genetic mutations responsible for various diseases.
 Some of these diseases include sickle cell anemia, cystic fibrosis, and hemophilia.
 Cystic Fibrosis is a genetic disorder caused by mutations in the CFTR gene, that causes the production of thick mucus that can clog the lungs and obstruct the pancreas.
 CRISPR technology has shown the ability to correct these mutations by targeting and repairing the defective CFTR gene.
 Research has been done with this disease and CRISPR that would allow for a one time, permanent solution (Maeder & Gersbach, 2016; U.S. National Library of Medicine, n.d).
 Hemophilia is a bleeding disorder caused by mutations in the genes responsible for blood clotting factors.
 CRISPR has been used to target and correct these mutations, specifically in hemophilia B, which is caused by a deficiency in factor IX.
 Gene editing can potentially provide a long-term solution by permanently correcting the genetic defect, which then reduces or eliminates the need for regular clotting factor infusions (Maeder & Gersbach, 2016; U.S. National Library of Medicine, n.d).Sickle Cell Disease is a condition that is characterized by the production of abnormal hemoglobin, leading to the formation of rigid, sickle-shaped red blood cells that can block blood flow and cause severe pain and organ damage.
 CRISPR has been used to edit the genes in hematopoietic stem cells to produce normal hemoglobin, offering a potential cure for this debilitating disease.
 Clinical trials that have been conducted have shown promising results, with patients experiencing significant improvements in symptoms and quality of life (Maeder & Gersbach, 2016; U.S. National Library of Medicine, n.d).
 Advancements, such as these three, highlight the potential of CRISPR and other gene-editing technologies in treating genetic disorders that were previously considered incurable by medical professionals.